Emergency Custody Orders and Temporary Detention Orders in Virginia

 How Does an Emergency Custody Order Work in VA?

-The process kicks off at any hour – mental health emergencies don’t watch the clock.
-Based on the facts given, a quick decision is made.
-It’s not about diagnosing anything, just asking: “Is this person in immediate danger because of how their mind is working right now?”
-If the answer is yes, they greenlight the ECO, which is basically permission to get the person to professionals who are trained to help in these situations.
+This process takes place at any time of the day or night.
+Based on the facts given, a quick decision is made whether the person in crisis is at risk because of the way their mind is working at that moment.
+The goal is not making a diagnosis or punishment, but simply offering effective intervention in time.
+If the situation is considered an emergency, they greenlight the ECO, which is basically permission to get the person to professionals who can actually help.Â

 What Is the ECO Process in Virginia?